raspberrypi/documentation/remote-access/ssh/android.md

 ##3.
 Modify an entry, troubleshooting, and more

-A connection might be unsuccessful due to various reasons.
-Most likely your device or Raspberry Pi are [not connected properly](../../configuration/wireless/wireless-cli.md), [SSH is disabled](../../configuration/raspi-config.md), you might have made a typo, or the IP address or credentials have changed.
+A connection might be unsuccessful for various reasons.
+The most likely is that your device or Raspberry Pi are [not connected properly](../../configuration/wireless/wireless-cli.md), [SSH is disabled](../../configuration/raspi-config.md), there may be a typo in your code, or the IP address or credentials have changed.
 In the latter cases, you need to update the host.

-To do so, in the ‘Hosts’ screen, tap and hold the particular entry.
+To do this, go to the ‘Hosts’ screen, and tap and hold the particular entry.
 In the top right corner, new functions will pop up.
-Tap the little pencil icon.
+Tap the pencil icon.
 A new screen titled ‘Edit Host’ will pop up.